jpsaha/typst-site/README.md

 # Future Improvements

 The project is already functional as a complete metadata-driven publishing pipeline.

-The following are possible future extensions rather than requirements of the current system.
+The following are possible future extensions rather than requirements of the current system:

 * **Website search** — add client-side search across lectures, courses, olympiad material, and problem collections.
 * **Homepage filtering** — optionally add lightweight client-side filtering or views by category, content type, date, or tags while retaining the current automatically generated category layout.